coach-K/pixday/README.md

 ```

 ## Test
 For simplicity sake we make use of the Injection object pattern instead of Dagger.
-The project has different build variant namely: release, debug and staging.
+The project has different build variant namely: `release`, `debug` and `staging`.
 The release variant has the Injection object put together for when the developer is ready to make an app release.
 * Note: The release variant requires a ShutterStock OAuth access token in its [Injection] object, which can be obtained from the ShutterStock Developer web platform *

 The debug variant also has its Injection object responsible for running the app in a debug or development state.